 Automobiles used in Viet Nam are required to conform to the domestic exhaust gas standards and safety standards.
 The conformity to these standards used to be confirmed by submitting materials of quality assurance for new automobile issued by the manufacturer for both domestic and imported automobiles.
 However, the Decree No. 116 imposed on imported automobiles for each import lot (a vessel) obligations to have an exhaust gas inspection and a safety inspection by model conducted by the Vietnamese authorities.
-On the other hand, for domestic automobiles, it is said that the results of one inspection is effective for 36 months though the specific inspection time is unknown.
+On the other hand, for domestic automobiles, it is said that the results of one inspection is effective for 36 months though the specific inspection time is unclear.
 Thus the frequency of inspection of only imported automobiles has significantly increased.
 If they are disadvantaged compared to domestic automobiles, it may violate Article 5.1.1 of TBT Agreement.

 Since October 2017 when the Decree No. 116 was signed, the Japanese government has been taking actions, including issuing a note verbatim from the Japanese Embassy in Viet Nam, expressing concerns at the WTO TBT Committee and the WTO Council for Trade in Goods, and conveying concerns by the Minister of Economy, Trade and Industry to the Vietnamese Minister of Industry and Trade.
 Furthermore, Japanese industries are working on officials of the Vietnamese government through Japanese Commercial and Industrial Associations in Viet Nam.
-Although the Vietnamese government published CircularNo.3, the implementation rules of the Decree No. 116 in late January 2018, most of the details of required type certification are indefinite and companies have difficulty in dealing with this.
+Although the Vietnamese government published Circular No.3, the implementation rules of the Decree No. 116 in late January 2018, most of the details of required type certification are indefinite and companies have difficulty in dealing with this.
 The impact is that the export of Japanese automobiles to Viet Nam has been suspended since January 2018.
-Going forward, this may cause serious damages to businesses of Japanese companies.
+While exports to Viet Nam resumed from October 2018 with operations, going forward, this may cause serious damages to businesses of Japanese companies.
 Japan will continue to make high-level approaches and request the Vietnamese government to eliminate or improve these regulations at bilateral and multilateral talks.

-(1) Cyber Security Bill
+(1) Cyber Security Law

-\ For issues on "Standards and Conformity Assessment" in this bill, please see page 73.
+For issues on "Standards and Conformity Assessment" in this bill, please see page 72. <Outline of the Measure>

-In June 2017, the Viet Nam government published a draft of Cyber Security Law, calling for public comments.
-This bill includes provisions that obligate foreign companies in Viet Nam to obtain an operating license, to establish a representative office and a server in Viet Nam, to preserve personal information and important data in Viet Nam and to conduct safety evaluation of cross-border data transfer, which may block the free flow of information and discourage foreign companies to enter the Vietnamese market.
+In June 2018 the Cyber Security Law was established.
+This law includes provisions that obligate foreign companies in Viet Nam to establish a branch or representative office in Viet Nam, to preserve personal information and important data in Viet Nam, which depending on the details of the information, may block the free flow of information and discourage foreign companies to enter the Vietnamese market.
+Furthermore, the council proposal regarding implementation of Cyber Security was announced in November of the same year, and public comments were collected.